Boots & Footwear Review NORTIV 8

 Pros

-• ✓ Rubber toe cap provides critical protection
+• ✓ Rubber toe cap provides real impact protection

 Cons